 - a.
-The report and recommendation of the Investigator; - The effect of the misconduct on the Complainant; b. - The type, frequency, and duration of the misconduct; C. - The relationship between the Complainant and d. - Accused; е - The number of people engaged in the alleged conduct; - The context of the alleaed conduct: f. - Other incidents of alleged misconduct by the Accused; g. - Advice of legal counsel or other professionals; h. - Whether an Optional Informal Resolution Agreement i. was violated; and - j.
+The report and recommendation of the Investigator; - The effect of the misconduct on the Complainant; - c.
+The type, frequency, and duration of the misconduct; - d.
+The relationship between the Complainant and Accused; - e.
+The number of people engaged in the alleged conduct; - f.
+The context of the alleged conduct; - g.
+Other incidents of alleged misconduct by the Accused; - h.
+Advice of legal counsel or other professionals; - Whether an Optional Informal Resolution Agreement was violated; and - j.
 Any other information the Provost deems as relevant.